MicrosoftDocs/sql-docs/docs/big-data-cluster/deployment-script-single-node-kubeadm.md

 ## Prerequisites

-- A vanilla Ubuntu 18.04 or 16.04 **server** virtual or physical machine.
+- A vanilla Ubuntu 20.04 **server** virtual or physical machine.
 All dependencies are set up by the script, and you run the script from within the VM.

   > [!NOTE]
   > Using Azure Linux VMs is not yet supported.